himi64/reddit_nlp/praw_exploration_notebooks/README.md

 2. Obtain Reddit API credentials

 ### Credfile
-These notebooks reference a JSON credfile to authenticate with your Reddit account.
-You can get these credentials from your reddit account, or follow the Ppraw documnetation [here](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html).
+Tese notebooks reference a JSON credfile to authenticate with your Reddit account.
+You can get these credentials from your reddit account, or follow the praw documnetation [here](https://praw.readthedocs.io/en/latest/getting_started/quick_start.html).
 The credfile is stored in the same direcotry as the notebooks, and looks as follows:

 ```
 {